FANSELY/Customer_AnalysisBig_data/README.md

 command_2)Which month saw the largest number of cancellations of the accessories due to poor quality of work? order 3) The top 10 countries that come to order from your e-business website

-analysis.jar is a mapreduce function that indicates which clients have visited your destination.

 II- SECOND PROJECT

 Marketing Analysis